How to Make the Best Homemade Stromboli Recipe

 Or, enjoy your favorite chicken parmesan in slider form!
 It’s a quick and easy dinner option that can be doubled for parties too.

 - Grate your own cheese!
-Bagged shreds contain anti-caking ingredients that prevent them from melting into the gooey, yummy pull you’re looking for.
+Bagged shreds contain anti-caking ingredients that prevent them from melting into the gooey, yummy pull that you’re looking for.

-- Don’t roll too thin!
-The dough needs to be thick enough to support the weight of the topping.
-Otherwise, it will break apart when you try to seal it.
+- Don’t roll too thin.
+The dough needs to be thick enough to support the weight of the toppings.

-- Got ooze?
+Otherwise, your homemade stromboli will break apart when you try to seal it. - Got ooze?
 Some toppings or oils from the meats may seep up and out of the slits in the dough, but don’t panic!
-This is just fine and will not affect the flavor of your final dish.

-- How to keep everything in: Roll up your Italian stromboli along the long side, tight and compact, to form a tight seal.
+This is just fine and will not affect the flavor of the final dish. - Keep everything in.
+Roll up your Italian stromboli starting with the long side, keeping it tight and compact to form a tight seal.

 Serving Suggestions